 For more details, refer to the Human Health Professionals Guide for Advanced Pre-Medical Students

 Law schools do not require a core curriculum of courses.
 However, you are encouraged to take courses that increase skill in communication, writing, and analytical thinking.
-Human Ecology students interested in pursuing a legal education should schedule an appointment to meet with the pre-law advisor in the Student and Career Development Office, 172 MVR.
+Human Ecology students interested in pursuing a legal education should schedule an appointment to meet with the pre-law advisor in the Student and Career Development Office, Academic Surge A, Room 125.

 Tips for Pre-law Students